Back to stories

 With ingredients like curiosity, engagement, and organization—the three qualities he uses to describe himself—Christian has created a winning recipe for a career at the largest professional network in the world.

 When I started the program, I realized I was a shy person, and I wasn’t a technical person either.
 We were working with SQL, Presto, Tableau, Python—very technical stuff.
 But I felt like I could thrive doing this.
-Year Up helped harness my curiosity.
+Year Up United helped harness my curiosity.

 Christian Rubio